Office of the Chief Archivist of Lithuania: Structure and organization

 The National Documentary Fonds consists of activity documents of state and municipal institutions, agencies and enterprises, persons authorised by the state, activity documents of state agencies and enterprises which operated in Lithuania at various times, as well as the documents preserved in state archives.
 Activity documents of enduring value of non-governmental organisations, private legal and natural persons, as well as the documents of the historical heritage of Lithuania or related to Lithuania, or their copies, received from other states may be included to the National Documentary Fonds.

 Today, state archives play an important role in the processes of preserving and using public records of the Lithuanian National Documentary Fonds, making them accessible to the citizens and governmental and public institutions, creating efficient information search systems, providing public services.

 The state archives service plays an important role in the processes of records management in the public sector, for the transparency and accountability of public administration.
 State archives provide records on approximately 2,000 institutions and agencies.

-Functions

-Today the functions of the Office of the Chief Archivist of Lithuania are defined in Law of archives of Republic of Lithuania.